OogieOrange/project-1-karate-koi/README.md

 <br>

 - The user wants to be able to get information about the club.
-- The user wants to see if karate is something for me and get a basic understanding of the sport.
+- The user wants to see if karate is something for them and get a basic understanding of the sport.
 - The user wants to see where the club is located, how the dojo looks and how to contact them.
 - The user wants to see when the training is.
 - The user wants to sign up for training with the club.